This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 We used the Gentle + Classical Primer for nearly everything else: virtues, manners and hygiene, hymn study, Bible story, literature, nursery rhymes, poetry, art, and music.
 It sounds like a lot, but it was gentle and sweet and made for a lovely year.
 I did a full review of this program in another post.

 During the first part of the year, we read a chapter from Hero Tales each day.
 It’s a collection of short stories about missionaries.
 My toddler developed a particular affection for George Mueller.
 One day while we were riding around in the car, he mentioned out of nowhere that, “George was a missionary!”
 We are sowing those seeds!

 I also ordered an Awana Cubbies book for Scripture memory.
 Each section has a story about Cubbie Bear and his friends, a story about a biblical concept, and a verse to memorize.

-Overall, we had a sweet first year at home and we look forward to continuing our homeschooling journey!
+Overall, we really enjoyed our preschool homeschool curriculum.
+We had a sweet first year at home and we look forward to continuing our homeschooling journey!